 - Attend an on-site financial education seminar

 - Learn about your company’s financial benefits (through a webinar, online resources or in-person meeting)

 - Pack a healthy lunch

-Download the Financial Health Checklist and send to your employees to offer tips like canceling unused services, setting a monthly budget, establishing an emergency fund and more.
+Download our Financial Health Checklist, a great resource to send to your employees or to hang in a public space.
+In simple terms, it outlines 10 things employees can do right now to be financially fit like canceling unused services, setting a monthly budget, establishing an emergency fund and more.